AFLplusplus/AFLplusplus/docs/rpc_statsd.md

 # Remote monitoring with StatsD

 StatsD allows you to receive and aggregate metrics from a wide range of application and retransmit them to the backend of your choice.
-This allows you to create nice and readable dashboards containing all the information you need on your fuzzer instances.
+This enables you to create nice and readable dashboards containing all the information you need on your fuzzer instances.
-No need to write your own statistics parsing system, deploy and maintain it to all your instances, sync with your graph renderer...
+No need to write your own statistics parsing system, deploy and maintain it to all your instances, sync with your graph rendering system...

 The available metrics are :
 - cycle_done